Breaking Down the Costs of Outsourced Nonprofit Accounting

 Though NFP Partners is a provider of outsourced nonprofit accounting services, our goal here is to help you and your nonprofit organization decide the best-fitting accounting option.
 Let’s examine the costs of outsourced nonprofit accounting services by looking more closely at the cost components.
 Namely, we’ll discuss personnel costs, service pricing, and additional cost savings.

-Based on PayScale’s survey on nonprofit accounting annual salaries for accounting and finance personnel, the median by position are:
+Based on PayScale’s nonprofit accounting annual salaries for accounting and finance personnel, the median by position are:

 Outsourced Accounting Service Pricing

 So, how does an outsourced accounting services provider price its equivalent services and return a profit?
 Likely, its personnel costs are at least 15% higher for full-time equivalents.
 Therefore, in order to make a profit, its personnel must work smarter and faster, eliminating much of the time spent by internal personnel that doesn’t deliver a direct benefit.

 Modestly, this could range from 40- to 50-percent, including vacation and sick leave, training, attending meetings, and non-productive (water cooler) time.
 Assuming an accounting services provider can do the work in significantly less time than in-house staff, the price charged on an annual basis would range as follows.
 For more context, we’ve also included the cost-saving figures from 2018, which is when this article was originally written:

 |OSA Efficiency (% time required)||Annual Price of OSA Service||Cost Saving|

 The above presentation is incomplete without mentioning other potential cost savings from outsourcing some or all of the nonprofit’s accounting functions.
 Here are a few:

 - Audit fees